rubiksper/Cloud_Application_Architecture/README.md

     Start Your Server: After setting up the database, start your Node.js server to establish a connection with the MySQL database and run your application.
     And you can add gem.json data on it by running the server.

+For the Fontend part just launch it with:

+npm start